kbidzhiev/kbidzhiev/Docker/Docker2.md

 # Your first container [BusyBox](https://en.wikipedia.org/wiki/BusyBox) - "The Swiss Army knife of Embedded Linux"

-BusyBox is meant to reproduce Unix-like terminal input and output interactions.
-This page is going to demonstarte how to run a basic container and check its current and previous statuses.
+BusyBox is designed to emulate Unix-like terminal input and output interactions.
+This page will demonstrate how to run a basic container and review its current and previous statuses.

-Firstly, to get started working, pull the container image to your system.
+First, to begin working, pull the container image onto your system.
 ```bash
 sudo docker pull busybox
 ```

-output is
+the output is
 ```plaintext
 Using default tag: latest
 latest: Pulling from library/busybox